x-atlas-consortia/data-submission-guide/Sect8-LV.md

     <li> Upload your data as compressed / zipped folders, using Globus.</li>
 </ol>

-**IMPORTANT:** This location is distinct from where NON-Clinical HIVE or CODCC data is uploaded.</span>
+**IMPORTANT:** This location is distinct from where NON-Clinical HIVE or CODCC data is uploaded.